 Kicking things off, the new episode of the Rejuvenation Roundup Podcast is available today.

 Team and activities

-In August, three more renowned experts have joined our advisory boards: Steven A. Garan from the Center for Research & Education on Aging and Dr. Irina Conboy from UC Berkeley have joined our Scientific Advisory Board, and Michael Kope from SENS Research Foundation has joined our Industry Advisory Board; we’ve reported the news here and here.
-We’re absolutely thrilled to have them on board, and we look forward to working with them!
+In August, three more renowned experts have joined our advisory boards: Steven A. Garan from the Center for Research & Education on Aging and Dr. Irina Conboy from UC Berkeley have joined our Scientific Advisory Board, and Michael Kope from SENS Research Foundation has joined our Industry Advisory Board We’re absolutely thrilled to have them on board, and we look forward to working with them!

 Thanks to the generosity of our community, in late 2017, we crowdfunded the AgeMeter Biomarker System—a device to measure several aging biomarkers and estimate a patient’s functional age, which may differ from his or her chronological age.
 This device, the successor to the 1990s H-SCAN, is now an iOS-based tablet and has been endorsed by big names of the aging research field, such as Dr. George Church and Dr. David Sinclair; it can already be bought on the AgeMeter website and will be delivered to the crowdfunding campaign backers as early as September 4th.

 Videos from Ending Age-Related Diseases, our conference that we held in New York City last July, are currently being released publicly; if you’re a Lifespan Hero, remember that you get early access!
 Thanks for supporting us!